U.S. Attacks ISIS Locations In Syria

 U.S. forces attacked ISIS targets overnight Saturday in northwest Syria, leaving at least nine people dead, war monitoring group the Syrian Observatory for Human Rights says.

-Multiple news organizations report that U.S. forces targeted ISIS leader Abu Bakr al-Baghdadi and U.S. officials believe he is dead pending forensic testing, though NPR has not independently confirmed those reports.
+Multiple news organizations report that U.S. forces targeted ISIS leader Abu Bakr al-Baghdadi, though NPR has not independently confirmed those reports.

+An Iraqi security official tells NPR that U.S. military commanders told him they believe ISIS leader Abu Bakr al-Baghdadi is dead but are waiting for DNA tests for confirmation.
+The official asked to remain anonymous because he did not have authorization to speak publicly.

 The White House says President Trump plans a major statement at 9 a.m.
 Sunday, and late Saturday night Trump tweeted, "Something very big has just happened!"

-The White Helmets, a group of volunteer rescue workers that have operated in the Syrian civil war, provided NPR with a video of what the group says was the site of the attack, including rubble surrounding what appeared to be a large bomb crater.
+The White Helmets, a group of volunteer rescue workers who have operated in the Syrian civil war, provided NPR with a video of what the group says was the site of the attack, including rubble surrounding what appeared to be a large bomb crater.

 A rescue worker told NPR about 10 bodies were recovered from the site.